nanselmo/tech-affinity-groups/README.md

 * [Black Tech, Green Money](https://www.afrotechpodcast.com/) - Black Techies With A Passion For Capital
 * [Cause a Scene Podcast](https://hashtagcauseascene.com/podcast/category/podcasts/) - The Strategic Disruption of the Status Quo in Technical Organizations, Communities, and Events, by [@KimCrayton1](https://twitter.com/KimCrayton1)
 * [Git Cute](https://gitcutepodcast.com/podcast/) - Getting a job in technology is hard but staying there is even harder.
 Each Monday, join Jocelyn Harper, a software engineer, while she tackles the mundane and discusses hot topics within the technology sector with interviews, personal deep-dives, and more!, by [@soandsos](https://twitter.com/soandsos)
+* [Black Tech Unplugged](https://blacktechunplugged.com/) - Black Tech Unplugged was created to tell the stories of Blacks in Tech.
+These stories are created to help YOU, the listener, hear what others have went through to get where they are.
+To share resources and advice so you have guidance on your tech journey.

 ## Resource Lists
 * [Cracking the Code Conference Resources](https://conference.crackthecode.io/resources/) - A collection of resources to promote the personal and professional growth of women and genderqueer people working in progressive data, analytics, and technology.
 Crack the Code is a trans-friendly space.